Amarok24/vanilla-newsticker/README.md

 vanilla-newsticker
 ==================

-A simple newsticker with no dependencies, vanilla Javascript.
+A simple vertical newsticker with no dependencies, vanilla Javascript.
+License: GNU GPLv3